Originally published on October 24, 2014. Updated on October 28, 2019 and August 8, 2022.

 How do you fold kids’ socks?

 When deciding how to fold kids’ socks, you should consider the size of the child’s socks, the child’s age and abilities, the child’s personality and preferences.
-Choose from the 4 sock folding techniques below and choose one that works best for your situation.
+Choose from the 6 sock folding techniques above, and choose one that works best for your situation.
 If you’re not sure which will work best, try one and if that doesn’t work, try another until you find one that works well for you.

 What’s the best way to store socks?

 The best way to store socks is the method that works best for you and your situation.
-The issues to consider are:

 Some of my favorite ways to store socks are:

-- Organizing Socks with a Free Repurposed Item
+- Organizing Socks with a Free Repurposed Item.

 - The Sock Dock – This is a great tool that I use in my home because it helps you with laundry and in storing socks.
 Never want to have to match socks out of the laundry again?
 Then the Sock Dock is for you!
 This is especially useful for large families (it made folding clean laundry so-ooo much easier for my family of five).
 Use coupon code “organized31” for free shipping.